rebeccacrompton/aws-serverless-terraform/src/lambdas/simple-lambda/README.md

 ```

 **Response**
-Upon successful execution, the Lambda function returns a JSON response containing the status code and a list of S3 bucket names.
+On successful execution, the Lambda function returns a JSON response containing the status code and a list of S3 bucket names.

 Example response:
 ```json